|Buy from US||Buy from UK||Buy from DE||Buy from IT||Buy from FR||Buy from ES||Buy from JP|

 Installation of OSOYOO Balance Robot main controller

-OSOYOO 2WD Balance Car Robot is a remotely controlledself balancing arduino robot created with aluminium alloy parts.
+OSOYOO 2WD Balance Car Robot is a remotely controlledself balancing robot for Arduino created with aluminium alloy parts.
 With only two wheels, it is able to maintain its balance all the time by using his internal sensors and driving the motors.
 You can control your Robot, making him move or spin, by sending commands via a Smartphone, Tablet while it maintains its balance.

 To keep the robot balanced, the motors must counteract the robot falling.
 This action requires feedback and correcting elements.
 The feedback element is the MPU6050 gyroscope + accelerometer, which gives both acceleration and rotation in all three axes (MPU6050 I2C basics).
 The Arduino uses this to know the current orientation of the robot.
 The correcting element is the motor and wheel combination.

 In control theory, keeping some variable (in this case, the position of the robot) steady needs a special controller called a PID (proportional integral derivative).
 Each of these parameters has “gains”, normally called Kp, Ki, and Kd.
 PID provides correction between the desired value (or input) and the actual value (or output).
 The difference between the input and the output is called “error”.
 The PID controller reduces the error to the smallest value possible by continually adjusting the output.
-In our Arduino self-balancing robot, the input (which is the desired tilt, in degrees) is set by software.
+In our self-balancing robot for Arduino, the input (which is the desired tilt, in degrees) is set by software.
 The MPU6050 reads the current tilt of the robot and feeds it to the PID algorithm, which performs calculations to control the motor and keep the robot in the upright position.
 PID requires that the gains Kp, Ki, and Kd values be “tuned” to optimal values.
 Engineers use software like MATLAB to compute these values automatically.
 Unfortunately, we can’t use MATLAB in our case because it would further complicate the project.
 We will tune the PID values manually instead.
 Here’s how to do this:

 The physical problem that B-ROBOT solves is called the Inverted Pendulum.
 This is the same mechanism you need to balance an umbrella above your hand.
 The pivot point is under the center of mass of the object.
 More information on Inverted Pendulum here.
 The mathematical solution to the problem is not easy but we don’t need to understand it in order to solve our robot´s balance issue.
 What we need to know is how should do to restore the robot´s balance so we can implement a Control Algorithm to resolve the problem.